wofsauge/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasEntityFlags ( int Flags ) {: .copyable aria-label='Functions' }

-Returns true, if the entity has all named [EntityFlags](enums/EntityFlag.md) set.
+Returns true if the entity has all named [EntityFlags](enums/EntityFlag.md) set.

 ???- example "Example Code"
     This code prints something in the console, if the entity has a specific [EntityFlags](enums/EntityFlag.md).